The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 ### 13.7 Signals and Groups
 - A signal is a predetermined message from a known sender to a know recipient
 - A group is a broadcast to anyone who might be listening for it.
 Every node can be assigned as many groups as you want to create, e.g. a “enemy” group.
-You can then iterate these groups or even call methods and set properties on all the group’s members at once
+You can then iterate these groups or even call methods and set properties on all the group’s members at once.
+  - void add_to_group( String group, bool persistent=false ) to add

 ## 14. Good Practices
 - The code should be easy to read by a human